-The site lies within the line of the proposed Lincoln Eastern Bypass and at its closest the site is within 1.5 miles (2.4 km) of the City Centre.
+The site lies within the line of the new Lincoln Eastern Bypass (which is due to start being constructed toward end 2016 and take 2 years to complete) and at its closest the site is within 1.5 miles (2.4 km) of the City Centre.
 It is one of the most sustainable locations for the city's future growth.
 The site is 85 hectares in extent and is dominated by the former Greetwell Quarry and ironstone mine.
 It offers the opportunity to create a new community in a unique setting and to not only link to the existing residential area of Bunkers Hill, but also to the employment opportunities to the west, providing particularly small premises for offices and light industry compatible with the location.